apecloud/kubeblocks/docs/user_docs/maintaince/scale/horizontal-scale.md

 ### Why do you need to scale for specified instances

-KubeBlocks generated workloads as *StatefulSets*, which was a double-edged sword.
+Before v0.9.0, KubeBlocks generated workloads as *StatefulSets*, which was a double-edged sword.
 While KubeBlocks could leverage the advantages of a *StatefulSets* to manage stateful applications like databases, it inherited its limitations.

 One of these limitations is evident in horizontal scaling scenarios, where *StatefulSets* offload Pods sequentially based on *Ordinal* order, potentially impacting the availability of databases running within.

-For example, managing a PostgreSQL database with one primary and two secondary replicas using a *StatefulSet* named `foo-bar`.
-Over time, Pod `foo-bar-2` becomes the primary node.
-Now, if we decide to scale down the database due to low read load, according to *StatefulSet* rules, we can only offload Pod `foo-bar-2`, which is currently the primary node.
-Therefore we can either directly offload `foo-bar-2`, triggering a failover mechanism to elect a new primary pod from `foo-bar-0` and `foo-bar-1`, or use a switchover mechanism to convert `foo-bar-2` into a secondary pod before offloading it.
-Either way, there will be a period where write is not applicable.

-Another issue arises in the same scenario: if the node hosting `foo-bar-1` experiences a hardware failure, causing disk damage and rendering data read-write inaccessible, according to operational best practices, we need to offload `foo-bar-1` and rebuild replicas on healthy nodes.
+Another issue arises in the same scenario: if the node hosting Pods experiences a hardware failure, causing disk damage and rendering data read-write inaccessible, according to operational best practices, we need to offload the damaged Pod and rebuild replicas on healthy nodes.
 However, performing such operational tasks based on *StatefulSets* isn't easy.

-Similar discussions can be observed in the Kubernetes community.
-Starting from version 0.9, KubeBlocks introduces the *specified instance scaling* feature to address these issues.
+[Similar discussions](https://github.com/kubernetes/kubernetes/issues/83224) can be observed in the Kubernetes community.

+To solve the limitations mentioned above, starting from version 0.9, KubeBlocks KubeBlocks replaces *StatefulStes* with *InstanceSet* which is a general workload API and is in charge of a set of instances.
+With *InstanceSet*, KubeBlocks also introduces the *specified instance scaling* feature to improve the availability.

 ### Steps

-From v0.9.0, KubeBlocks supports the scale-in subcommand by adding the `offline-instances` option to specify an instance to scale in.
+From v0.9.0, `kbcli` supports the scale-in subcommand by adding the `offline-instances` option to specify an instance to scale in.
 But note that `--offlineInstances` should be edited with `replicas` at the same time to realize offload a specified instance.

 The example below offloads the instance `mycluster-mysql-1`.